On this page

 send_welcome_email(self.email)

-Note: Local imports are slightly slower (Python checks sys.modules each call) but the overhead is negligible.
+Note: Local imports are slightly slower because Python checks sys.modules on each call, but the overhead is negligible for normal application code.
 In hot paths called thousands of times per second, cache the import result.
-For normal application code, local imports are fine.

 Fix 2: Use TYPE_CHECKING for Type Hints

-If the circular import exists only for type hints (you reference a class in a type annotation but don't actually call it), use the TYPE_CHECKING guard.
+If the circular import exists only for type hints, use the TYPE_CHECKING guard.
 The import runs only during static analysis, never at runtime.

 python

-# ❌ services.py imports User just for type hints — circular
+# services.py imports User just for type hints

 from models import User